 Biblical Integration Information:

-1. Creation: The doctrine of creation is nothing less than a boon to mathematical investigation and statistical analysis.
-Not only does it insist on the orderly and intelligible nature of the universe; it also maintains the distinction between Creator and creation; the creation of human beings in the image of God (Genesis 1:26–27); and the human mandate to subdue the earth on God’s behalf (Genesis 1:28).
-The latter, the so-called cultural mandate, implies care, stewardship, discovery, and the development of the potential that God has built into creation.
+The doctrine of creation is nothing less than a boon to mathematical investigation and statistical analysis.
+Not only does it insist on the orderly and intelligible nature of the universe, but it also maintains the distinction between Creator and creation; the creation of human beings in the image of God (Genesis 1:26–27); and the human mandate to subdue the earth on God’s behalf (Genesis 1:28).
+This cultural mandate implies care, stewardship, discovery, and the development of the potential that God has built into creation.

-2. Fall: Adam and Eve’s disobedience in the garden results in human sinfulness, judgment, and death (e.g., Genesis 3:14—4:16; Romans 5:12–21).
+Adam and Eve’s disobedience in the garden resulted in human sinfulness, judgment, and death (Genesis 3:14—4:16; Romans 5:12–21).
 Like any other human phenomena, then, statistical analysis reflects our fallenness in a variety of ways—from perverse curiosity to the errors we commit, even to the dangers of using percentiles to compare ourselves with others.

 Required Purchased Materials: